cocolinx/proto_examples/temperature/README.md

  # Example: Temperature

-These are simple measuring Temperature Example Codes for CocoLinx device.
+This is a simple measuring Temperature Example Code for CocoLinx device.

+The temperature sensor is built into the proto.

 -----
 ### Setup